chipsalliance/dromajo/readme.txt

 The easiest way is to use the "user" mode network driver.
 No specific configuration is necessary.

-RISCVEMU also supports a "tap" network driver to redirect the network traffic from a VirtIO network adapter.
+TinyEMU also supports a "tap" network driver to redirect the network traffic from a VirtIO network adapter.

 You can look at the netinit.sh script to create the tap network